FarronF/limerick-council-meetings/meetings/2021/09/20-Monthly Meeting of Metropolitan District of Limerick/Minutes  - Adjourned Monthly Meeting of Metropolitan District of Limerick - 5th August 2021.md

 survey was undertaken.

-The Senior Executive Officer, Housing and CEO, Limerick Twenty Thirty responded to the issues--- 2
+The Senior Executive Officer, Housing and CEO, Limerick Twenty Thirty responded to the issues
+---
+2

 raised.